 Most of the ways we have to get from place to place currently rely on fossil fuels: gasoline for vehicles and jet fuel for planes.
 Burning fossil fuels for transportation adds up to 14% of global greenhouse gas emissions worldwide.
 We can reduce emissions by shifting to alternative technologies that either don’t need gasoline (like bicycles and electric cars) or don’t need as much (like hybrid cars).
 Using public transportation, carpooling, biking, and walking leads to fewer vehicles on the road and less greenhouse gases in the atmosphere.
 Cities and towns can make it easier for people to lower greenhouse gas emissions by adding bus routes, bike paths, and sidewalks.

 Electric bicycles can be a way to get around without burning gasoline.

 Credit: Karlis Dambrans/CC BY 2.0

 Reduce emissions from industry.

 Manufacturing, mining for raw materials, and dealing with the waste all take energy.
-Most of the products that we buy - everything from phones and TVs to clothing and shoes - are created in factories, which adds up to about 20% of the greenhouse gases produced worldwide.
+Most of the products that we buy — everything from phones and TVs to clothing and shoes — are created in factories, which produce up to about 20% of the greenhouse gases emitted worldwide.